BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 This mod is a collection of tweaks to:
 - fix some annoying and/or unrealistic aspects of the game
-- add some flavor
+- add some flavour
 - make some things easier
 - make other things harder

-It will work with BG2:ToB or [BGT](http://www.spellholdstudios.net/ie/bgt).
-Some components are BGT-only.
+It will work with BG1, BG2, [BGT](http://www.spellholdstudios.net/ie/bgt), Enhanced Editions (not all components are applicable to all games).
 [Download](https://github.com/burner1024/bg2-tweaks-and-tricks/releases/latest)

 - [Components](#components)
 - [Installation](#installation)